R62A (New York City Subway car): Post-delivery

-Car 1687 was badly damaged at the Bombardier plant in the summer of 1985, prior to its delivery.
-However, it was repaired at the end of the order and entered service on December 1, 1987, on the 6.
+Car 1687 was badly damaged at the Bombardier plant in the summer of June 3, 1985, prior to its delivery.
+However, it was repaired at the end of the order and entered service on December 1, 1987, on the 6 train.

 On November 24, 1996, a ten-car train of R62As on the 6 train derailed south of Hunts Point Avenue.
 Cars 1716 and 1909 were significantly damaged.
 Car 1716 was rebuilt and returned to service, but 1909 was retired due to mid-body and frame damage and scrapped in 2001.

 Starting in November 2017, as part of an action plan to fix the subway's state of emergency, several cars assigned to the 42nd Street Shuttle had most of their seats removed in order to increase capacity on that service.
 The other cars assigned to the shuttle also had most of their seats removed as all cars running on said line were linked into six-car sets.

 On January 4, 2024, two 1 trains made up of R62A cars partially derailed and collided just north of the 96th Street station.
 One train was in service, while the other was out of service being moved.
 24 minor injuries were reported.
-Car 2176 and various cars in consist 2411–2415 suffered damage as a result.
+Car 2176 and various cars in consist 2411–2415 suffered severe damage on the front as a result.
 Cars 2177–2180 were ultimately linked with car 1934 and returned to service in March 2024.
 Cars 2411–2415 were repaired separately and returned to service as well.
 Car 2176 was retired and is currently being cannibalized for its spare usable parts to keep the rest of the R62A cars running.